 (also online tracking, government tracking)

-Collection of information by a country’s government for intelligence, threat monitoring and recognition, prevention and investigation of criminal activity, political information, or social control.
+Government surveillance is the process of collecting information by a country’s government for intelligence, threat monitoring and recognition, prevention and investigation of criminal activity, political information, or social control.
 It can be done by observing entire networks or social websites and processing the information or by tracking users individually.

 The Five Eyes, a surveillance alliance formed between five countries after WW2, includes the United States, the United Kingdom, Canada, Australia, and New Zealand.
 They are united for the purpose of monitoring their internet users through ISPs and online trackers.
 They share their citizens’ online activity data to protect national security.